MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/code-blocks.md

 ---
-title: Jekyll codeblocks
+title: Jekyll code-blocks
 ---

 Here we have Liquid code which needs to be shown as code and not rendered (it may cause errors), so use the `raw` tag.
 This will not show up literally but will ensure any Liquid content inside it is no evaluated.

-## Markdown codeblocks
+## Markdown code-blocks

 This works in plain markdown too.